lisaro82/Arvato-Financial-Services/README.md

 Once we have a list of optimized hyperparamaters, we will choose the first 10 and calculate the most important features.
 All these models will be trained on the exact same stratified splits.

-We than choose the first 30 features and do a new search for the optimal parameters.
+We will also verify which are the most important 30 features.

-The final stacking will be done on a combination of models trained with all the features and with only the first 30 more important features.
+The final stacking will be done on a combination of models trained with all the features and having the worst performerm in the cross-validation dropped.

 ### 2.3.
 Benchmark